What is Accounting Procedure?

 #1 – Collection of Financial Information

 It begins with the collection of financial documents.
-The information collected may be logged and maintained through physical mode or electrical mode.
-The cash register tapes, incoming bills, receipts, records of salaries, travel receipts, and forms along with invoices are examples of financial documents.
+The information collected may be logged and maintained through physical or electrical modes.
+The cash register tapes, incoming bills, receipts, records of salaries, travel receipts, forms, and invoices are examples of financial documents.

 #2 – Account Reconciliation and Verification